 – William Davis, MD, preventive cardiologist

-However, carbs raise blood sugar levels more than other kind of food.
+However, carbs raise blood sugar levels more than other kinds of food.
 That’s why it’s important to be aware of the kind and amount of carbs you eat and when you eat them.

-Foods containing starches and sugars are often “refined” by processing them so that their fiber matrix is destroyed.
+Foods containing starches and sugars are often “refined” by processing so that their fiber matrix is destroyed.
 The refining process turns grains into flour and plants such as sugar cane into white sugar.

 This is a problem because it causes your blood sugar to rise quickly and then to fall quickly.
 When your blood sugar levels fall, you crash – less energy, poor concentration, grumpy mood.

 On top of that, removing the fiber matrix from carbs is the equivalent of turning the food into a substance that your body processes like it processes drugs such as cocaine and heroin!

-Whenever we eat, some dopamine is released in the brain.
+Whenever we eat, some dopamine is released into the brain.
 Dopamine feels good.
-If we eat the same food again and again, less dopamine is released and our enjoyment of the food decreases.
+If we eat the same food, again and again, less dopamine is released, and our enjoyment of the food decreases.

 The addiction we develop to flour and sugar isn’t as extreme as the addiction to substances such as alcohol and illicit drugs, but it’s an addiction all the same!
 And it can lead to binging and even withdrawal symptoms!

 When Are the Best Times to Eat Carbs?

-So if you want to think clearly, remember what you study, stay focused, and be stay in a positive mood – it’s a good idea to limit or eliminate the refined carbs in your diet, especially before lunch.
+So if you want to think clearly, remember what you study, stay focused, and stay in a positive mood – it’s a good idea to limit or eliminate the refined carbs in your ADHD diet, especially before lunch.

 It’s better to wait until lunch to consume high-carbohydrate foods, such as grains, and then, it’s best to have complex, non-refined carbs such as whole grains, nuts, and legumes.

 BUT there’s an exception to this rule – a small percentage of people with ADHD think more clearly when they eat complex carbs in the morning.

-If you feel foggy-headed, or have any kind of emotional reaction such as moodiness, sadness or lethargy, you may not be getting enough carbs in the morning.
-You can try adding a serving of complex carbs such as legumes, nuts or seeds to your protein breakfast.
+If you feel foggy-headed, or have any kind of emotional reaction such as moodiness, sadness, or lethargy, you may not be getting enough carbs in the morning.
+You can try adding a serving of complex carbs such as legumes, nuts, or seeds to your protein breakfast.

 For snacks and dinner: Eat complex carbohydrates, lots and lots of veggies, and frequent servings of protein.
 This diet will help you focus, get stuff done, and feel happier.

-Taking the next step
+Taking the Next Step

 Humans don’t like feeling that they are giving up things they enjoy or making sacrifices, even when they know there are benefits to their actions.

 The benefits of this approach are:

-you won’t feel deprived, and therefore won’t feel resentful
+- You won’t feel deprived, and therefore won’t feel resentful

-For example, if you typically eat an egg and toast and jam, try skipping the toast and jam and replacing it with a second egg or some nuts and spinach.
+For example, if you typically eat an egg, toast, and jam, try skipping the toast and jam and replacing it with a second egg or some nuts and spinach.

-Big changes are nothing more than lots of little actions added up on top of each other!
+Big changes are nothing more than lots of little actions added on top of each other!

 The Bottom Line in Using Diet as a Non-medical Treatment for ADHD

-Eat high quality protein often – at each meal and for snacks
+- Eat high-quality protein often – at each meal and for snacks

-Eat reasonable servings of complex carbs for lunch and dinner
+- Eat reasonable servings of complex carbs for lunch and dinner

 - Eat lots and lots of veggies all day long!

-Eat carbs for breakfast (unless they give you more energy)
+- Eat carbs for breakfast (unless they give you more energy)

-Dr. Kari Miller, PhD, BCET is a board certified educational therapist and ADHD coach who has been educating and coaching adults and young people who have ADHD, autism, learning disabilities, emotional challenges, and other complex needs for more than twenty-five years.
+Dr. Kari Miller, PhD, BCET is a board-certified educational therapist and ADHD coach who has been educating and coaching adults and young people who have ADHD, autism, learning disabilities, emotional challenges, and other complex needs for more than twenty-five years.
 She holds a PhD in educational psychology and mathematical statistics, an MEd in Learning Disabilities, Gifted Education and Educational Diagnosis, and a BS in Early Childhood Education and Behavior Disorders.
-Dr. Miller provides support across the lifespan – to school-aged students with learning and attention challenges, to young adults in transition to college or the workplace, and to women with ADHD who have passionate dreams, but are frustrated by procrastination, lack of focus and difficulty following through.
+Dr. Miller provides support across the lifespan – to school-aged students with learning and attention challenges, to young adults in transition to college or the workplace, and to women with ADHD who have passionate dreams, but are frustrated by procrastination, lack of focus, and difficulty following through.